department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 showactionbar: false
 relatedlinks:
  - url: /disability-benefits/eligibility
-   title: Apply for disability
+   title: Apply for Disability Benefits
-   description: "Find out if you're eligible because of an illness or injury that started—or got worse—while you were serving in the military"
+   description: "Find out if you're eligible for disability benefits because of an illness or injury that started—or got worse—while you were serving in the military."
  - url: /disability-benefits/track-claims
-   title: Check claim status
+   title: Check Claim Status
-   description: "Track the status of a disability claim"
+   description: "Track the status of a disability claim."
 ---

-If you served on active duty and separated under conditions other than dishonorable, you may qualify for VA health care benefits.
-Find out if you get VA health care.
+If you're a U.S. Veteran, you may qualify for VA health care benefits.
+Find out if you can get VA health care benefits.

 <div class="feature" markdown="1">